topia/wstunnel/readme.md

     wstunnel

+## reconnection support

+With websocket, this code supports reconnection over network changes.
+To enable this, add `--wsreconnect` argument to both side(client/server). clients automatically reconnect after network interruption.

+**CAVEATS**: this feature uses session id/secret to negotiation.
+In nature of this function, **SSL setup is strongly recommended**. your connection will be stolen when another person knows session id/secret.

 ## Use cases

 For tunneling over strict firewalls: WebSocket is a part of the HTML5 standard, any reasonable firewall will unlikely